thesecuremethod/Python1/README.md

-Here you can find a handful of small python scripts that I have written.
+Here you can find a handful of small python and bash scripts that I have written.

 The Weather Script  -- this was a fun one,  written in 2013 when a friend asked my to use python to pull down a list of cities from a
                     certain county, list them in ascending order by name and corresponding current temperature.
 Bound and Determined to